techidaily/site-facebook/source/_posts/clearing-your-facebook-footprint-on-android.md

  Additionally, although your name and photo will be removed, not all information will be hidden.
 For instance, messages you've sent and your name in a person's Friends list will still be visible.
 Furthermore, your personal data like posts, photos, and videos will remain intact.

  On the other hand, account deletion is when you wish to leave Facebook for good.
-Instead of undergoing the painful process of[deleting your Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) and other data, account deletion does that in a single step.
+Instead of undergoing the painful process of [deleting your Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) and other data, account deletion does that in a single step.
 But, if you change your mind later and wish to come back, you'll have to create a new account.
 Plus, if you run a page as the sole administrator, it will also be deleted.

 ## What to Do Before Deleting Your Facebook Account

  Deleting your Facebook account will purge your profile from the company's servers for good.
 With that in mind, you need to do several things first before tapping that Delete button.
 The first thing you should do is download your data.

  If you've frequently been using Facebook for an extended period, you probably have lots of personal data on the platform like messages, Stories, photos, videos, and more.
-The good news is that you can[download your entire Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) using the platform's data download tool.
+The good news is that you can [download your entire Facebook history](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) using the platform's data download tool.

  Once you have a copy of your Facebook data, the next step is to check which third-party apps are linked to your account.
 Since these apps use your Facebook credentials to log you in, it's essential to add a different way to access your accounts.
 You can check which apps are linked to your Facebook account on Android with the following steps: